It is difficult to piece together, in the moment, which of the events we live through will be remembered over time.

 Sheer complacency and arrogance blinded the BDP from seeing the threat of extinction should they lose power.
 Zambia’s UNIP collapsed from a governing party and in near obliteration were nothing like the Malawi Congress Party of Hastings Kamuzu Banda which managed to survive outside power.

 Ghana serves the best example of a vibrant democracy, a robust political environment where key players stand a chance to rule in their lifetime.
 Elections in Ghana are vigorously contested.
 Since 1992 the New Patriotic Party (NPP) and the National Democratic Congress (NDC) have not been able to rule continuously and uninterrupted for at most more than two terms of four years each.
 Both parties define themselves by ideology.
-The NPP are liberal
+The NPP are liberal democrats with NDC claiming to be social democrats.

 The Ashanti in the south make up the NPP’s stronghold whilst the northern regions vote the NDC.
 Greater Accra, the Central and Western regions are the typical swing voters.